 A healthy forest allows more snow and rain to soak into the soil.
 As a result, sustainable, reliable water makes its way into the rivers, lakes, canals and eventually, your home.

-SRP is committed to data-and science-based forest restoration efforts.
-That’s why we invest in research projects and have a goal to thin 500,000 acres by 2035.
+SRP is committed to data-and science-based strategic forest thinning efforts.
+That’s why we invest in research projects and have a goal to partner to help thin 500,000 acres by 2035.

 Strategically thinning our forests through the Healthy Forest Initiative